stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/matlab.md

 [comment]: #  (footnotes -----------------------------------------------------)

-[^lic_num]: We usually recommend groups to purchase as many licenses as groups will have users running MATLAB on Sherlock.

 [^JVM]: MATLAB uses the Java® Virtual Machine (JVM™) software to run the desktop and to display graphics.
 The `-nojvm` option enables you to start